Electrostatic charges and forces problems are presented along with detailed solutions.

 Solution to Problem 7:

-At a distance x from q1 the total electric filed is the vector sum of the electric E1 from due to q1 and directed to the right and the electric field E2 due to q2 and directed to the left.
-The vector sum is equal to zero if the magnitudes of the the two fields E1 and E2 are equal since they have opposite direction.
+At a distance x from q1, the total electric field is the vector sum of the electric E1 from due to q1 and directed to the right and the electric field E2 due to q2 and directed to the left.
+The vector sum is equal to zero if the magnitudes of the two fields E1 and E2 are equal since they have opposite directions.

-The magnitudes of the the two fields E1 and E2 are given by
+The magnitudes of the two fields E 1 and E 2 are given by